Wedding Etiquette: Everything You Need To Know

 Etiquette for Wedding Parties

-The wedding party is a VIP list of people tasked with not only having a good time, but also having the bride and groom’s back.
+The wedding party is a VIP list of people tasked with not only having a good time, but also having the newlywed’s back.
 Help them prepare for the wedding and be there for them to mitigate any last-minute tasks and issues.
 Offer to manage the wedding emergency kit, bring water and small bites for the wedding party, or coordinate with wedding vendors.

 Thank guests and place their reception gifts in a designated area.
 Keep a lively face and encourage the line to keep moving, allowing your bride and groom more time to enjoy the evening.